Taken from A Dictionary of Place-

 Site created by James Carpenter.
 Whilst every effort has been made to maintain accuracy, no responsibility is accepted for any errors in content.
 For questions and comments about the website please email: email@example.com.
 No material from this site may be reproduced in any form without the written permission of the copyright owners.

 This website is designed to serve the local community in and around Falfield Village and it's visitors.
 Feel free to take a look around, and let us know if you would like anything included.

 If you spot any inaccuracies, broken links, typos or have any information which you feel should be added to the web site then please do draw them to our attention by using the contact page.
 There is much practical information and links to activities and events taking place in and around the village.
-You will find details on the website about the work of the Parish Council including Council minutes provided by the Parish Clerk.
 You will also find information of the general history of the village and with the centenary of the start of the 1st World War you will now find information on all those remembered on the War Memorial from the Great War as well as those from the 2nd World War.
 Just added to the history section is information on the Bombed Village at Eastwood.

 Village institutions, clubs and social groups are now beginning to be represented on the web site’s pages and we would like to include everyone.
 So, if you are involved with a local group and would like a presence on the website, please let us know.
 Similarly, if you would like to publicise an up-

 For those of you not familiar with we are a small rural village with around 200 houses and a population of approx 500.
 It is situated on the southern edge of the Berkeley Vale and to the east of the River Severn and the Cotswold's to the east.
 It is the last parish on the northern boundary of South Gloucestershire.